Performance and installation in urban public space

 Lenah Flaig is a freelance performer based in Cologne, Germany.
 After her dance training at “Idyllwild Arts Academy” (USA), she studied stage dance at the Folkwang University of the Arts and graduated in 2012.
 She collaborates with various choreographers and collectives, was part of the Ben J. Riepe Company from 2012 to 2017 as well as the Ensemble VA Wölfl Neuer Tanz.
 Creating her own pieces, she works at the interface of fine art, music, dance and performance.

 Helena Miko is a dancer, performer, choreographer and lecturer in Contemporary Dance and Performance.
 Since her stage dance studies in Contemporary Dance and Dance Theatre (BA Hons) at Trinity Laban Conservatoire of Music and Dance and London Contemporary Dance School, she has been active in performance, teaching and choreography.
-This includes her own professional dance practice in collaboration with various choreographers and companies in Germany and abroad and the independent initiation, conception and realization of her own pieces.
-Helena works, among others, for the Institute for Dance and Movement Culture (DSHS), where she completed her Master's degree in Dance Culture - Mediation, Research and Artistic Practice in 2016 and is currently pursuing her PhD. .
+Helena works, among others, for the Institute for Dance and Movement Culture (DSHS), where she completed her Master's degree in Dance Culture - Mediation, Research and Artistic Practice in 2016 and is currently pursuing her PhD.

 As part of UNFASSBAR, two public debates were held in Cologne.
 Dr. Lothar Kittstein (author and dramaturge) and his guest speakers Dr. Amrei Bahr (philosopher, Heinrich-Heine-University Düsseldorf) and Lone Briesemeister (Students for Future, Cologne) talked about philosophical, environmental and socio-political aspects of the topic of intangibility.
 Both talks were followed by a discussion with the audience.

 Dr. Amrei Bahr is a research assistant at the Institute of Philosophy at Heinrich Heine University Düsseldorf since 2017.
-Previously, she studied philosophy and Protestant religious education in Münster and Vienna, and subsequently completed her PhD in philosophy in Münster.
-In her PhD thesis, she investigated how moral rights of authors pertaining to their intellectual creations can be justified and which acts of copying can violate such rights.
+Previously, she studied philosophy and Protestant religious education in Münster and Vienna, and completed her PhD in philosophy.
 In her habilitation project, she explores the question of what we are allowed to do when we want to get rid of things: From an ethical perspective, is recycling really the best way to dispose of waste?
-What can a fair way of dealing with waste look like that adequately takes into account the interests of current and future generations all over the world?
 In addition to her activities in research, teaching and science communication, she fights for fair working conditions in academia as a member of in internal university committees as well as on Twitter and in the media.

 Lone Briesemeister, Pressofficer Students for Future, Köln.
 For over two years, she has been working with Students For Future for climate justice.
 Her focus is primarily on feminism and human rights.
 She is currently doing her Bachelor's degree in Social Sciences and Spanish at the University of Cologne.